moneroguides/1x02-setting-up-your-own-node/script.md

 In the monerod folder create a file called "bitmonero.conf", this can be opened and edited with any text editor so we won't be covering OS specific details here.

-We're going to use [the example file from the Monero docs website](https://monerodocs.org/interacting/monero-config-file/) as a template to work from.
+We're going to use [the example file](https://monerodocs.org/interacting/monero-config-file/) from MoneroDocs as a template to work from.
 Please click on the subheading "Examples" and copy the example to your clipboard using the provided button.
 Now paste it into your text editor.

 You'll notice quite a few "#" symbols in this text.
 These are comments.
 Every time the Monero daemon comes across one, it ignores it and skips to the next line.
 It's a really easy way for us to leave information and comments in the file without them interfering with its operation.